-It is essential for students to utilise a critical approach to studies, because this ensures that they:
+One overarching skill is critical thinking which will be discussed in more detail in Chapter 7.
+It is essential for law students to utilise a critical approach to studies, because this ensures that they:

-- (a) search for hidden assumptions; - (b) justify assumptions; - (c) judge the rationality of those assumptions; - (d) test the accuracy of those assumptions.
+- search for hidden assumptions;

+- justify assumptions;

+- judge the rationality of those assumptions;

+- test the accuracy of those assumptions.

-In this way, students ensure proper coverage for each area of their study.
+In this way, law students ensure proper coverage for each area of their study.

-Range of skills required for legal studies and their interrelationships
+1.3.1 Range of skills required for legal studies and their interrelationships